marcobambini/gravity/README.md

 * built-in unit test
 * built-in JSON serializer/deserializer

-## Credits
-**Gravity** has been developed from scratch for the <a href="http://creolabs.com" target="_blank">Creo</a> project in order to offer an easy way to write portable code for the iOS and Android platforms.

 ## Special thanks
 A couple of open source projects helped Gravity in some areas.
 For closures implementation inspirations come from the elegant <a href="http://www.lua.org" target="_blank">Lua</a> programming language, specifically from the "Closures in Lua" pdf document.
 For fibers and some portions of the garbage collector my gratitude should go to <a href="http://journal.stuffwithstuff.com" target="_blank">Bob Nystrom</a> and his excellent <a href="https://github.com/munificent/wren">Wren</a> programming language.
 A very special thanks should also go to my friend **Andrea Donetti** who helped me debugging and testing various aspects of the language.

 ## Documentation
+To do

 ## Contributing
-Contributions and improvements are very welcome!
+Contributions to Gravity are welcomed and encouraged!
-<a href="https://github.com/marcobambini/gravity/issues/new">Open an issue</a>:
+* <a href="https://github.com/marcobambini/gravity/issues/new">Open an issue</a>:
  * if you need help
  * if you find a bug
  * if you have a feature request
  * to ask a general question
-<a href="https://github.com/marcobambini/gravity/pulls">Submit a pull request</a>:
+* <a href="https://github.com/marcobambini/gravity/pulls">Submit a pull request</a>:
  * if you want to contribute